+scc.adelphi.edu · 516.877.3646

-scc.adelphi.edu • 516.877.3646 Fall and spring semester hours: Monday-Thursday, 8:30 a.m.-7:00 p.m.
+Fall and spring semester hours: Monday-Thursday, 8:30 a.m.-7:00 p.m.
 Friday, 8:30 a.m.-4:30 p.m.

-The Student Counseling Center, located in the Ruth S. Harley University Center, Room 310, is a free, confidential and conveniently located center offering a variety of services including individual and group counseling, psychiatric services, workshops, crisis intervention and referrals to both on- and off-campus resources.
+The Student Counseling Center is a free, confidential and conveniently located center offering a variety of services including individual and group counseling, psychiatric services, workshops, crisis intervention and referrals to both on- and off-campus resources.
 Any student currently enrolled at Adelphi is eligible to participate.
 For more information, visit scc.adelphi.edu.
+From May 20 to mid-August, the center will be located in the Nexus Building, Writer Center.
+From mid-August until completion of the Ruth S. Harley University Center renovation, it will be in a modular unit to the south of Eddy Hall.